 Unless expressly agreed otherwise in writing, if you have instructed us on a matter, we may act on that matter for another client, including clients whom you may regard as competitors.

 In certain cases, more than one of our clients may or potentially be interested in the same subject matter of a transaction or be competing for the same business.
 If this happens, you agree that we are free to act for more than one client.
 You will remain responsible for payment of our charges irrespective of the outcome.

 The Company acknowledges that in the course of the Engagement they will have access to Confidential Information.
 The Company has therefore agreed to accept the restrictions in this clause.

-The Company shall not (except in the proper course of his duties), either during the Engagement or at any time after the Termination Date, act upon, use or disclose to any third party (and shall use its best endeavours to prevent the publication or disclosure of) any Confidential Information without the prior written approval from the client.
+The Company shall not (except in the proper course of its duties), either during the Engagement or at any time after the Termination Date, act upon, use or disclose to any third party (and shall use its best endeavours to prevent the publication or disclosure of) any Confidential Information without the prior written approval from the Client.
 This restriction does not apply to:

-- any use or disclosure authorised by the Client or required by law; or
+- any use or disclosure required by law; or

 - any information which is already in, or comes into, the public domain other than through the Client’s unauthorised disclosure.